-- ▶ Eggs are gathered at least once daily in systems with egg rollouts and minimum twice daily for systems with no rollouts. - ▶ Recommended gatherings reduce egg temperature and avoid contamination from the environment (dust, manure).
+- ▶ Eggs are gathered at least once daily in systems with egg rollouts and minimum twice daily for systems with no rollouts. - ▶ Egg gathering/packing surfaces that may be in direct contact with the eggs are in good repair, non-absorbent, non-toxic and can withstand repeated cleaning and sanitation. - ▶ Recommended gatherings reduce egg temperature and avoid contamination from the environment (dust, manure).
 Regular gathering reduces the chance of breakage. - ▶ Extra gatherings during hot weather should be considered. - ▶ Floor eggs and range eggs need to be gathered at the same time as nest eggs are gathered. - ▶ Record amounts gathered during each collection period in the "Daily Egg Production Record."
 Sect 2.21 - ▶ Any corrective action taken as a result of deviation from gathering frequency must be recorded in the "Corrective Action Log".
 Sect 2.30

-Reference: Applies to Process: GMP 2.3.1 GMP 7.10.0 GMP 7.18.0 Steps #18 and 19 (Salmonella, acter, E. coli) acter, E. coli) GMP 7.10.0
+Applies to these housing systems: The hazards controlled are: Reference: Applies to Process: Conventional Enriched Colony Free Run Biological (Salmonella, Campylobacter, E. coli) GMP 2.3.1 GMP 7.10.0 GMP 7.18.0 Steps #18 and 19 Free Range Organic